subledger/js-client/src/tmpl/DOC.md

-Using the Subledger JavaScript library is pretty easy!
-You just have to create a Subledger connector, use it to communicate with the API with easy chaining operations then retreive the callback results.
-That's it!
+The use of the Subledger JavaScript library is pretty easy!
+You just have to create an Subledger connector, use it to communicate with the API with easy chaining operations and then retrieve the callback results.
+Voilà!

 ### Callback result
 The callback always return **Error** (`error`) as first parameter and **API Response** (`apiRes`) as second parameter.